 The training can be delivered in three different formats:

 1. Face to face.
 In your offices, or in a venue arranged by you, Typically for a group of 8-12 delegates.
 The group work through the materials and a case study on day one and then each works individually on their own communication which they present in a 1 to 1 mentoring session with a tutor the next day.
-Unfortunately this delivery method has had to be withdrawn for the duration of the Covid 19 pandemic.

 Whichever method you choose you will cover the same theory and get the chance to put the theory into practice on your own real live communications project.